 Ingredients

-- 5 bone-in skin-on chicken thighs
+- 5 lbs bone-in skin-on chicken thighs (see notes for other options)

-- 1/2 batch of Metemgee’s Jerk Seasoning
+- 1/2 batch Metemgee's Jerk Seasoning (see notes for alternative)

-- Up to 1/2 cup of apple or pineapple juice optional
+- 1/2 cup pineapple juice (optional)

 Instructions